-We provide in a sequence of diagrams the histograms obtained from these samplings, indicating the envelope of the theoretical normal distribution for a random permutation as a continuous line and the results of the measurements as diamond-shaped dots.
+indicating the envelope of the theoretical normal distribution for a random permutation as a continuous line and the results of the measurements as diamond-shaped dots.
 We have adopted a logarithmic scale in the y axis to make the deviations stand out as much as possible.

-Figure 5.10 shows that Perm-R exhibits a distribution that follows quite closely the normal envelope.
+Figure 8.6 shows that Perm-R exhibits a distribution that follows quite closely the normal envelope.
 At its tails the experimental distribution exhibits its discrete nature.
-Because it is a permutation, the correlation can only be non-zero in values that are a multiple of $2^{2-b}$ .
-For a given correlation value c that is a multiple of $2^{2-b}$ , the a priori distribution of the corresponding value in the cryptogram is a Poisson distribution with $\lambda$ given by the value of the normal envelope in that point.
+Because it is a permutation, the correlation can only be non-zero in values that are a multiple of 2^{2-b} .
+For a given correlation value c that is a multiple of 2^{2-b} , the a priori distribution of the corresponding value in the histogram is a Poisson distribution with λ given by the value of the normal envelope in that point.
 The largest correlation magnitude observed is 0.001226, quite close to the theoretically predicted value.

-Figure 5.11 shows the distribution for the two-round version of Keccak-f[25]: the distribution deviates significantly from the theoretical normal envelope.
-Additionally, it is zero for all values that are not a multiple of $2^{-15}$ (rather than $2^{-23}$ ).
-This is due to the fact that the Boolean component functions of Keccak-f[25] have only reached degree 4 after two rounds (see Table 5.3), rather than full degree 24.
+Figure 8.7 shows the distribution for the two-round version of KECCAK-f[25]: the distribution deviates significantly from the theoretical normal envelope.
+Additionally, it is zero for all values that are not a multiple of 2^{-15} (rather than 2^{-23}).
+This is due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 4 after two rounds, rather than full degree 24.
 The largest correlation magnitude encountered is 0.03125 (outside the scale of the figure).
-This is the correlation magnitude $2^{-5}$ one would obtain by a single linear trail with weight 10.
-The 2-round linear trails with weight 8 (see Table 5.2) were apparently not encountered in our sampling.
+This is the correlation magnitude 2^{-5} one would obtain by a single linear trail with weight 10.
+By measuring the correlation of the same pair of masks for variants of the two-round version of KECCAK-f[25] where different constant vectors are XORed in between the two rounds, it turns out that the correlation value is either 2^5 or -2^{-5} .
+This implies that the correlation is the result of a single trail.
+The 2-round linear trails with weight 8 (see Table 7.3) were apparently not encountered in our sampling.

-Figure 5.12 shows the distribution for the three-round version of Keccak-f[25]: the deviation from the theoretical normal envelope becomes smaller.
-This distribution is zero for all values that are not a multiple of $2^{-18}$ due to the fact that the Boolean component functions of Keccak-f[25] have only reached degree 8 after three rounds (see Table 5.3).
+Figure 8.8 shows the distribution for the three-round version of KECCAK-f[25]: the deviation from the theoretical normal envelope becomes smaller.
+This distribution is zero for all values that are not a multiple of 2^{-18} due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 8 after three rounds.
 The largest correlation magnitude encountered is 0.003479.
 This is a correlation magnitude that cannot be obtained by a single linear trail.
-The 3-round linear trails with weight 16
+3-round linear trails with weight 16 would give correlation magnitude